froggeric/goofy-backup/playlist_artistpromo.md

 *   **Other Tracks:** All other songs from this playlist will be thoughtfully distributed throughout the remainder of the `Combined Playlist`.

 ### The Promo Playlist
 This is your hand-picked collection of tracks from **other artists**.
 These are the songs you want your own music to be associated with.
 Think of it as creating the perfect musical neighborhood for your tracks to live in.
-The script will automatically sort these tracks by popularity to build the final playlist.
+The script will automatically use the popularity score from these tracks to build the final playlist.

 ### The Combined Playlist
 This is the final, public-facing playlist that the script generates.
 On each run, the script completely replaces the contents of this playlist with a new, freshly organized set of tracks.
 The listening experience is designed as follows: